benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 We've rumbled in the AJAX jungle back in [Part 2](http://www.devwalks.com/lets-build-instagram-with-rails-like-me-and-tell-me-im-beautiful/) of this guide, when we created and deleted new comments for posts via AJAX calls and used some jQuery magic to adjust the DOM appropriately.
 Let's do something similar now so that we don't need a full page refresh when we request more posts.

 Give it a go yourself first though.
-Just a simple google search for 'kaminari ajax' will give you plenty of guides and stackoverflow questions to look at.
+Just a simple Google search for 'kaminari ajax' will give you plenty of guides and stackoverflow questions to look at.
 We want our functionality to work like so:

 - Click on a LOAD MORE button at the bottom of the page and then *append* the next 'page' of posts below an id or class used to contain the existing posts.